 Goodyear to pay $1.75M after 4 deaths at Virginia factory

-In this April 12, 2016, file photo, a wreath and a sign show the mourning of the loss Greg Cooper, a worker at the Goodyear plant in Danville, Va.
-Goodyear will pay $1.75 million to settle workplace health and safety violations found in inspections following four deaths at its Danville tire plant.
+Goodyear will pay $1.75 million to settle workplace health and safety violations found in inspections after four deaths at its Danville tire plant.
+The Virginia Department of Labor and Industry announced the penalties Friday.

 Add your comments below